Graph sequences sampled from Robinson graphons: Introduction

 This paper builds upon the previous work of the authors and collaborators in \cite{CGHJK}, where we introduced a function $\Gamma$ on the space of graphons such that \begin{enumerate} \item $\Gamma(w)=0$ precisely when $w$ is a Robinson graphon. \item If $w$ is close to a Robinson graphon, then $\Gamma(w)$ is close to 0. \end{enumerate} Intuitively, we think of $\Gamma$ as a gauge of Robinson property.
 Here, the distance between graphons is measured by the cut-norm, denoted by $\|\cdot\|_\Box$, which has close relation with the theory of (dense) graph limits.
 Indeed, the cut-norm gives rise to the correct metric to define convergence of growing sequences of dense graphs in the sense of Lov\'{a}sz-Szegedy \cite{LovaszSzegedy}.
 This is because the cut-norm is robust under sampling.
 Namely, for a growing sequence of graphs $\{G_n\}$ sampled from a graphon $w$, almost surely, the graphs in the sequence $\{G_n\}$ can be labeled so that $\|w_{G_n}-w\|_\Box\rightarrow 0$.
 Here $w_{G_n}$ is the graphon associated with the adjacency matrix of $G_n$; for details see Section~\ref{sec:def}.

 Our original motivation for introducing $\Gamma$ in \cite{CGHJK} was to recognize graph sequences which are sampled from Robinson graphons.
 To complete this task, we need to strengthen property~\ref{prop2} to an ``if and only if'' condition.
 This, however, proved to be a rather challenging problem, which we resolve in the current article.
-To our knowledge, $\Gamma$ is the first $\|\cdot\|_\Box$-norm continuous function which allows the recognition of graph sequences that are eventually Robinson.
-Although $\Gamma$ cannot be computed exactly, the continuity results of \cite{CGHJK} guarantee that it can be approximated as accurately as one wants.
+To our knowledge, $\Gamma$ is the first $\|\cdot\|_\Box$-norm continuous function which allows the recognition of graph sequences that are eventually Robinson. \pink{It may not be possible to compute the exact value of $\Gamma$, since it involves taking a supremum over all measurable sets.} However, the continuity results of \cite{CGHJK} guarantee that it can be approximated as accurately as one wants.
 This justifies our claim that $\Gamma$, or the graph/graphon parameter it induces, is a suitable candidate for formalizing the notion of \emph{almost Robinson graphs}, i.e.~large graphs sampled from Robinson graphons.